voiceflow-gallagan/kb-voiceflow-demo/README.md

 If you are running this on Node.js 16, either:

-run your application with NODE_OPTIONS='--experimental-fetch' node ..., or install node-fetch and follow the instructions here
+run your application with NODE_OPTIONS='--experimental-fetch' node ..., or install node-fetch and follow the instructions <a href="https://github.com/node-fetch/node-fetch#providing-global-access" target="_blank" rel="noopener noreferrer">here</a>

 If you are running this on Node.js 18 or 19, you do not need to do anything.